I'll be out tomorrow to support this!!

 Here's my contact map from the morning activation:

 I picked up a useful piece of gear the other day.
-I own a RigExpert Stick, and have been keeping it in the small cardboard box it came it, and the box doesn't afford much protection for such an expensive piece of equipment.
+I own a RigExpert Stick, and have been keeping it in the small cardboard box it came in, and the box doesn't afford much protection for such an expensive piece of equipment.

 While surfing a few SOTA / POTA YouTube videos the other day I came across the answer.
 The ham in question had come across a small case, normally used to protect an electric toothbrush, and realized the case could have a new role.